rafahm-google/opportunity-engine/CUSTOMIZATION.md

 ### b.
 Performance Data

-In the `performance_file` section, you tell the script which column contains your main business KPI (e.g., "Conversions", "Leads", "Sessions").
-This requires setting two parameters in your `config.json`.
+In the `performance_file` section, you specify which column from your data contains the primary business metric (e.g., "Conversions", "Leads", "Sessions").
+This involves two parameters in your `config.json` that work together:

-*   `performance_kpi_column` (at the top level of the config): This tells the script the name of your primary KPI for the entire analysis.
+*   **`kpi_col`** (inside `column_mapping` -> `performance_file`): This is the **most critical** setting.
+It must match the **exact** column header in your performance CSV file.
+This tells the script which data to load and analyze.

-*   `kpi_col` (inside `column_mapping`): This tells the script the **exact** column header name from your `performance-data.csv` file.
+*   **`performance_kpi_column`** (at the top level of the config): This sets a "friendly name" for your KPI that will be used in the titles and descriptions of the final reports.

-For the analysis to work correctly, you should set **both** of these parameters to the name of your KPI column.
+For consistency, it is best practice to set both parameters to the same value.

 **Example:**
-If your performance file has a column named `Conversions` that you want to use as your primary KPI, your `config.json` must be set up like this:
+If your performance CSV has a column named `Conversions` that you want to analyze, your `config.json` should be set up like this for maximum clarity in the reports:

 ```json
 "performance_kpi_column": "Conversions",